ILR Good Character Requirement: What It Covers and How to Prepare

 Six to twelve months before applying for ILR:

 If you find issues, address them before submitting.
 An NHS debt can be paid.
-An HMRC discrepancy can be explained in a covering letter with supporting documentation.
+An HMRC discrepancy should be investigated, supported with relevant records, and disclosed with its explanation.
 Immigration compliance issues cannot be undone, but they can be disclosed and contextualised.

 The UK ILR Settlement Guide includes a structured self-audit checklist for the good character requirement — covering HMRC records, NHS debt, and immigration history — with guidance on how to document innocent explanations before submission.